FlynnFc/BagginsDB/README.md

-# TaupoDB
+# Baggins DB

- A cassandra inspired k/v pair distrubuted database written in zig
+A cassandra inspired distributed database written in Go